Psychotherapist: Psychological Expert

 • Do you assign homework?

-After you have undergone psychotherapy for a few sessions you will have an easier time understanding it and be able to determine if a therapist is a suitable fit for your needs.
+After you have undergone psychotherapy for a few sessions, you may have an easier time understanding it and be able to determine if a therapist is a suitable fit for your needs.

 The cost of psychotherapy varies based on the type of provider you see and whether they accept insurance.
 Forbes states the average cost of in-person talk therapy within the US is $100 to $200.
 Some providers also accept insurance plans.
 Therapists who don't accept health insurance may work on a sliding (income-based) scale or offer payment plans.
 You may also find affordable therapy online.